defano/wyldcard/README.md

 #### Script your own software

 * Attach scripts to buttons, fields, cards, backgrounds and stacks; messages follow HyperCard's message passing order and can be trapped to override system behavior.
-* Supports much of the HyperTalk 2.x language (most of the built-in commands and functions have been implemented).
+* Supports much of the HyperTalk 2.x language (most of the built-in commands and functions have been implemented), including context-sensitive evaluation of _factors_.
 * Customize the application menu bar and author scripts that determine its behavior.
 * Powerful expression language sports compound mutable chunk operations (`put the first word of "Hello World" after the second item of the third line of card field "data"`).